giorginolab/vmd_plumed/doc/INSTALL.md

 ========================================

-The official distribution of VMD may contain an outdated version of Plumed-GUI, and upgrading to one of the releases in https://github.com/tonigi/vmd_plumed is highly recommended.
+The official distribution of VMD may contain an outdated version of Plumed-GUI, so upgrading to one of the releases in https://github.com/tonigi/vmd_plumed is highly recommended.
 To upgrade, please follow the directions in this file.